 - Retirement Plan Loans

-We’ll show you how these loans work, explore the pros and cons of each option, and provide advice to help you determine which type of student loan is the best for you.
+I’ll show you how these loans work, explore the pros and cons of each option, and provide advice to help you determine which loans might be best for your student and family.

 All of this is based on official loan program details, terms, and numbers.
 And it’s backed by more than 20 years that I’ve spent helping families plan and save for college as a Certified Financial Planner® and college funding advisor.